OFFICE OF MINERAL RESOURCES (OMR)

 Jamie S. Manuel, Assistant Secretary

-Office of Mineral Resources, Department of Natural Resources
+Office of Mineral Resources, Department of Energy and Natural Resources

 Notice Regarding the Royalty Reduction Program